MuvvalaKaran/MuvvalaKaran/README.md

 <br />
 <br />

 Hey, I am Karan, a first-year Ph.D. student in the Aerospace Engineering Dept. at CU.
-I currently working as a Research Assistant at [Aria Systems](https://www.ariasystems.group/karan.html) advised of Dr. [Morteza Lahijanian](http://www.mortezalahijanian.com/).
+I currently working as a Research Assistant at [Aria Systems](https://www.ariasystems.group/karan.html) advised by Dr. [Morteza Lahijanian](http://www.mortezalahijanian.com/).
 At ARIA Systems group I work on developing theories and algorithms that enable robots to operate safely, robustly, and efficiently in unknown and dynamic environments.
 Currently, I am working on

 - **Verifying** the safety of complex autonomous systems modeled as neural networks and guaranteeing their safety using Barrier Methods for Safe Autonomy.
-- I am also working on **Synthesizing** high-level strategies for a robotic manipulator operating in the presence of a human using game-theoretic approaches to enable more human-like behavior for robots.
+- And **Synthesizing** high-level strategies for a robotic manipulator operating in the presence of a human using game-theoretic approaches to enable more human-like behavior for robots.

 My current research interest includes Formal Methods, Verification and Planning for Autonomous systems, Game Theory, and Control Theory.